Blog • Published date:October 17, 2023 | Updated date:November 6, 2024 • 12 Min

 The ICT may not be a mainstream immigration channel because it targets a smaller niche than other economic immigration categories.
 Still, it does come with its own set of benefits:

-For those who meet the criteria, the ICT Visa is one of the simplest to get in Canada.
+For those who meet the criteria, the ICT Visa is one of the simplest ways to get into Canada.

 Canadian employers needing to hire foreign workers must submit an LMIA document.
 This will require a lot of effort and time, as they have to prove they could not find a suitable Canadian citizen or permanent resident worker to fill the role.
 This puts massive pressure on the company and prospective employees.